Our appointment and enquiry telephone lines are open:

 Please note calls to this number from landlines and mobiles is free.

-The service is manned by trained call handlers, local to Hampshire and so have good knowledge.
+The service is manned by trained call handlers in Hampshire and so have good local knowledge.
 Patients will be asked questions about their health problem (or that of the person whom they are calling about) and call handlers will record the details on a database.

 If you need advice from one of their clinical team you will be passed through to a health professional to give you the necessary support and advice.
 All clinicians undergo a rigorous induction process and regular audits are undertaken to ensure quality and patient safety.
 At all times the service is overseen by an experienced clinical lead who monitors the nature of the incoming calls and regularly checks the advice being given.